Boris for prime minister? London win raises stakes

 “I don’t think he has the qualities to be prime minister and I don’t think the public really think he has the qualities to be prime minister.
 He doesn’t take himself or it seriously enough.”

-“Boris with his finger on the pulse of London is one thing - with his finger on the nuclear trigger is quite another,” said Labor commentator Dan Hodges.
+“Boris with his finger on the pulse of London is one thing - with his finger on the nuclear trigger is quite another,” said Labour commentator Dan Hodges.

 Johnson once quipped that finding Elvis on Mars was a likelier event than him becoming prime minister.